 Due to Mercury’s role in the Roman pantheon, it became easy for them to make him the scapegoat for those kinds of problems.
 Think about it: Travel?
 Money?
 Communication?
 Wait, don’t a significant number of our modern-day problems fall under at least one of those categories?
 Stretch the definition of “problem” by a little bit, and it’s easy to see why some people blame Mercury retrograde for everything, even health and relationship issues.

 “But my problems DID happen during Mercury retrograde,” you’re probably saying, “or at least a short time before or after Mercury retrograde.
 I can even pinpoint them on my calendar!
 How’s THAT for evidence, Mister Science-Smarty-Pants?”

 Well, that’s the key — take a look at your calendar.

-This year alone, we’re expecting to see Mercury retrograde a total of four times: January 1 to 9, April 9 to May 3, August 13 to September 5, and December 3 to 23.
+In 2020 alone, we’re expecting to see Mercury retrograde a total of three times: February 17 to March 10, June 18 to July 12, and October 14 to November 3.
 That’s an awful lot of days, isn’t it?
 Plenty of chances for things to go wrong, and relatively well-distributed throughout the year, at that.

-Simply put, things go bad because they do.
+Simply put, things go bad because, well, they do.
 People are sometimes hard to deal with, because that’s how people are.
 Plans fail because things don’t always go according to plan.
 We experience technological glitches because not even the most sophisticated piece of technology is perfect.
-To ascribe these unfortunate experiences to a planet’s orbit isn’t just a tenuous conclusion, it’s an irresponsible one.
+To ascribe these unfortunate experiences or mood shifts to a planet’s orbit isn’t just a tenuous conclusion, but also an irresponsible one.